 - 1. Configure the application to set up the technology domain and base state that your application requires. - 2.
 Click File > New.
 The New File dialog box opens. - 3.
 Select 4Test script and then click OK.
 A new 4Test Script window opens. - 4.
 Click Record > Window Locators.

-Note: If you have not configured the application yet, the Configure Test dialog box opens and you can select the application that you want to test.

-The Locator Spy opens.

-5. Position the mouse over the object that you want to record.
+The Record Locator dialog appears. - 5.
+From the Application State list box, select DefaultBaseState to have the built-in recovery system restore the default base state before the test case begins executing. - If you choose DefaultBaseState as the application state, the test case is recorded in the script file as testcase testcase\name (). - If you choose another application state, the test case is recorded as testcase testcase\name () appstate appstate\name. - 6.
+Click Start Recording.
+Silk Test Classic performs the following actions: - Closes the Record Locator dialog box. - Starts your application, if it was not already running.
+If you have not configured the application yet, the Select Application dialog box opens and you can select the application that you want to test. - Removes the editor window from the display. - Displays the Recording window. - Waits for you to take further action. - Position the mouse over the object that you want to record.
 The related locator XPath query string shows in the Selected Locator text box.
 The Locator Details section lists the hierarchy of objects for the locator that displays in the text box.